Meet the Audubon Society of Portland's staff!

-Abraham started at Portland Audubon in 2006 and has been teaching within the Portland Metropolitan area since 1999.
-Born and raised in Chicago, Il., he set out to work, teach, and educate in the informal outdoor setting provided by the riches of the Pacific Northwest.
+Ian started at the Audubon Society of Portland in 2006 and has been teaching within the Portland Metropolitan area since 1999.
+Born and raised in Chicago, IL., he set out to work, teach, and educate in the informal outdoor setting provided by the riches of the Pacific Northwest.
 With an extended stop in Alaska and backcountry leadership work with the National Outdoor Leadership School (NOLS), in 1998 he moved to Portland.

 Ian holds a Masters of Art in Environment and Community through Antioch University and has taught for many outdoor education programs, including Multnomah Counties Outdoor School, Cascadia Wild, Wolftree Inc., Tryon Creek and the Oregon Zoo.
 Ian’s focus is within the science and art of animal tracking as well as wilderness living skills.